Skip to main content

 In futures markets, price constantly oscillates around fair value.
 It overshoots when buyers get excited (price runs up too far, too fast), then corrects as sellers step in.
 It undershoots when fear takes over (price drops too far), then bounces as buyers find a bargain.

-Annotated candlestick chart showing price oscillating above and below a fair value line at 5,250, with volume-at-price bars clustering at fair value showing where the most trading happens, and annotations marking buyer overshoots above and seller overshoots below
+Annotated candlestick chart showing price oscillating above and below a fair value line at 6,600, with volume-at-price bars clustering at fair value showing where the most trading happens, and annotations marking buyer overshoots above and seller overshoots below

-But even without those tools, you can start watching for it now.
 When price moves sharply in one direction and then stalls, ask yourself: did fair value shift, or did price just overshoot?
-That single question will keep you from chasing moves that are about to reverse.
+That single question keeps you from chasing moves that are about to reverse.
+In "Volume: The Market's Footprint" (Lesson 8), you'll learn to read volume at price and see exactly where fair value sits on your chart.

-Every lesson in this module builds on what you just learned.
-You don't need to memorize definitions.
-You need to internalize a different way of seeing your chart: as a negotiation, not a prediction game.
 Now that you understand price as a negotiation between buyers and sellers, the next lesson covers who those buyers and sellers actually are, and the infrastructure that makes the whole system work.

 01Test